home | about us

 GETTING STARTED (10 minutes)

 Some things are fun when they’re out of control.
-Other things are no good out of balance.
+Other things are not good out of balance.
 It is simply wrong to let yourself get spiritually out of control.

-• What’s the craziest time you’ve ever had?
+• What was the craziest fun time you’ve ever had?

 • What made it fun?